 MISTIE is a series of clinical trials where neurosurgeons and neurologists are trying to quickly remove this blood clot from the brain using a thrombolytic (MISTIE II and MISTIE III) or a CT-guided endoscope (MISTIE-ICES).

-Thus, a new follow-on study, MISTIE-III, has been proposed and is being considered for funding assistance by the US National Institutes of Health.
-If the grant is approved, this study would enroll 500 patients from about 75-100 medical centers around the world starting in the fall of 2013.
-If this approach proves to be effective in this large-scale clinical trial, it could dramatically change the way intracerebral hemorrhage is treated throughout the world!
+In September 2013, a follow-on study, MISTIE-III, was funded by the US National Institutes of Health.
+Over the next 4 years, this study will enroll 500 patients from about 100 medical centers around the world.
+If the MISTIE approach proves to be effective in this large-scale clinical trial, it could dramatically change the way intracerebral hemorrhage is treated throughout the world!

 MedPage: Hematoma attack cuts edema in brain bleed (12-Feb-2013)